TheXDS/VivLib/.github/ISSUE_TEMPLATE/bug_report.md

 [Attach or link (do not paste) any relevant files related to the bug, like FSH/QFS, FCE, TGA, etc.]

-[You may attach screenshots if it helps describe your problem.]
+[You may also attach screenshots if it helps describe your problem.]